Club Procedures

 • On grass, gravel etc... test magnetos on the first part of the take off roll while there is time to abort.

-• The 182 is a much heavier airplane than the 172.
+• The 182 is a much heavier airplane than a C172.
 Experience has shown that when parking on soft surface (such as the wet sand at Copalis) it is a good idea to take some square pieces of plywood to park the wheels on so that they do not sink in.

 New Members (top)